What can I do with a degree in visual communications?

 Graphic designers prepare artwork and designs for many purposes and in a variety of media.
 Some examples include brochures, logos, business identity systems, advertisements, product packaging, web sites, user interface, motion graphics, and interactive displays.

+Whatcom's visual communications curriculum balances the development of conceptual and visual problem solving skills with the development of technical skills and knowledge of current industry practices.
 The first year of study includes foundation courses in art and design and is open to all WCC students.
 Admission into the second year is by special application.
-In the second year, students learn skills in up-to-date computer technology with courses in illustration, typography, digital imaging, publication design, web design and interactive media design.
+In the second year, students learn skills in up-to-date computer technology with courses in illustration, typography, digital imaging, publication design, web design and digital media design.
 The second year may also include an internship at a supervised worksite where the student gains practical experience in the field.

 Portfolio deadline: April 20-24, 2015